BoiseState/CS535-resources/examples/spark/simpleapp-python/README.md

 a bit more complex but would make more sense in a production environment.

-We have also provide a Jupyter notebook to run the same example.
-See class note son how to use PySpark from Juoyter notebook.
+We have also provided a Jupyter notebook to run the same example.
+Just open the notebook and follow along!